Wyntuition/jekyll-now/todo/work-project.md

-#TODAY-USCIS###
-    -READ below
-    NOW
-        -docker-compose args, test env's

-    -Error: option '-t' needs a parameter.
-    -ENVs
-        - ref dc build to docker builds with -e, maybe proxy vars can get to dockerfile
-        - docker-compose build - pass args there?
+# TODAY
+    - test local
+    - master and pipeline_ in pg
+    - need envs in dockerfiles?
+IPs anywhere?388
+    - add config branch stuff
+    - testing.sh env shrink too?
+    - RESCH meeting
+    - remove mapping prod

+    -pipeline_ schema vs master_ on nonprod
-    -del 482 br
+    - +notifications, other *'s in jemkins notes below -del 482 br
+    - local jenkins
+            - plugins.txt enabled
+    - limit to 1 job at a time, or use containers wihtin branch on all but a specific branch?
+Multiple merges to  master could conflict.
     -dbl check nonprod db; run tests local see failures
-    - proxy in keystore? how lobster getting it?
-Getting into compose ok or use docjer?
-HGARDCORD?
-    - ...hitting nonprod in compose right?
-Don't create db container in main
-    - concurrent build in branch
-    - notify of new compose -f dev

-    - sequel slow
     - using hangs

-    -integrate tests into jenkins
-    - plugins.txt enabled
+    - research docker pipeine plug / moving docker calls in Jenkinsfile to sh's; compose in jenkins w/env vars

     - test the seed update for scm changes
-    -look at master scheema frm pipeline
-    - test local jenkins
-    - test docker-compose full
-    - +notifications, other *'s in jemkins notes below

     - USCIS training